|Phase III||Prevention||Closed||60 and over||NCI, Other||2009P-001217|

 4. have no allergy to fish or soy;

 5. have no other serious illness that would preclude participation;

-7. are consuming no more than 1200 mg/d of calcium from all supplemental sources combined, or, if taking, willing to decrease or forego such use during the trial;
+7. be consuming no more than 1200 mg/d of calcium from all supplemental sources combined, or, if taking, willing to decrease or forego such use during the trial;

-8. are not taking fish oil supplements, or, if taking, willing to forego their use during the trial
+8. not be taking fish oil supplements, or, if taking, willing to forego their use during the trial

 Trial Lead Organizations/Sponsors